-Hidradenitis suppurativa is a chronic, scarring inflammation of apocrine glands of the axillae, groin, and around the nipples and anus.
+Hidradenitis suppurativa is a chronic, scarring, acnelike inflammatory process that occurs in the axillae, groin, and around the nipples and anus.

 Swollen, tender masses resembling cutaneous abscesses develop.
+These lesions are often sterile.
 Pain, fluctuance, discharge, and sinus tract formation are characteristic in chronic cases.
+In chronic cases, bacterial infection may occur in deep abscesses and sinus tracts.
 In chronic axillary cases, coalescence of inflamed nodules causes palpable cordlike fibrotic bands.
 The condition may become disabling because of pain and foul odor.

 Diagnosis is by examination.
 Cultures should be taken from deep abscesses and sinus tracts in patients who have chronic disease, but often no pathogens will be found.
 The Hurley staging system describes the severity of disease.